Give us a call now for an immediate match with a local pro.

 Choose an HVAC company with well-trained technicians who have proper licensing and experience.
 In all states, HVAC contractors have federal requirements from the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, contractors must pass an exam (the type of exam depends on what kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

-Always make sure you understand what a company’s process looks like.
-When getting HVAC repairs, ask your provider to explain which parts require replacement and why.
-Confirm that your technician will clean and test your system after finishing the work to verify proper operation.
+Always make sure you understand what a company’s process is like.
+When HVAC repairs are needed, ask your provider to specify which parts need replacement and why.
+Confirm that your technician will clean and test the system at the end of the job to guarantee proper operation.
 When replacing your HVAC, have the contractor explain the new model, estimated installation time, energy efficiency, features, and brand.
 Before signing paperwork, be sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.

-A reputable HVAC company will back its repair services and installations with a warranty.
-The longer and more comprehensive the coverage terms, the better.
-Carefully compare warranty terms between contractors and choose the provider that offers the most protection at a reasonable price.
+A trustworthy HVAC company will back its repair services and equipment installations with a warranty.
+The longer and more comprehensive the warranty coverage, the better.
+Carefully review warranty terms for each contractor and choose the provider that offers the best protection at a reasonable price.

-You should have your HVAC system inspected twice yearly.
-After completing their inspection, your technician will tell you what services are needed.
-You should also schedule an inspection if you notice new issues such as leaks, unusual smells, or strange noises.
-If your system has ductwork, it should be inspected every few years.
+You should have your HVAC system inspected approximately twice annually.
+Following an inspection, your technician will tell you what services are required.
+You should also call a technician if you notice new issues such as leaks, unusual smells, or strange noises.
+If your system has ductwork, you should have it inspected every few years.

 You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
 Set your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes in temperature all at once.
 Keep your roof well-maintained and seal any leaks around your doors and windows to avoid letting cool air escape.
 Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.